sitemindercodetest/email-service-worker/README.md

 # Development

-## Notes
+## Commands
 - To run test `mvn test`
-- To build `mvn build`
 - To run checkstyle `mvn verify`
 - To package `mvn package`

 ## TODO
 ### Operational
+- Set up CI/CD
+- Add health-check endpoint
 - Cloudformation stack with load balancer and auto scaling
 - Add monitoring of the application
     - Cloud watch alarm (For API and SQS)
-    - On-call Support for agreed SLA (pagerduty or others)
+    - On-call Support for agreed SLA (pagerduty or other similar service)
     - Configure App insights (new relic)
     - Log forwarder/aggregator (Splunk)

 ### Features
-- Configure dead-letter queue for messages that fails more than 10 times (Its an option available in the SQS queue itself).
+- ~~Configure dead-letter queue for messages that fails more than 10 times (Its an option available in the SQS queue itself).~~ (Manual configured queue to have dead letter queue for now)
-- Expose some metrics the count of emails send via the specific email provider.
+- Add and expose metrics like the count of emails send via the specific email provider.